consuegs/H2aa_2mu2tau_PhDthesis/README.md

 #### Event loop

-The event loop starts like this
+The event loop starts like this:
 ```cpp
 for (int iCand = 0; iCand < numberOfCandidates; iCand++)
 		{